Updated July 2026 to reflect the FedRAMP Consolidated Rules for 2026, released June 25, 2026.

 System documentation answers one question: does what you wrote down match what you are actually running?

-Every framework requires a System Security Plan (SSP) that describes your system, controls, and boundaries.
-The SSP is the authoritative statement of how your environment works.
-When an assessor compares the SSP to the live environment, every inconsistency is a finding.
+Every framework requires an authoritative statement of your system, controls, and boundaries.
+CMMC calls it the System Security Plan (SSP).
+FedRAMP called it that for over a decade.
+When an assessor compares that statement to the live environment, every inconsistency is a finding.
 Every generic implementation description that was copy-pasted from guidance instead of describing what you actually do is a gap.

 What CMMC requires